 As part of its long-term vision to be a thriving and dynamic community, River District Vancouver is already a destination to check out.
 Throughout the year it hosts community events for the public.

 Today there is a fair bit of open space as well as active construction on the 130-acre property.
-There is also a pleasant 1.5-km gravel pathway along the shores of the Fraser River, which is perfect for strolls and leisurely bike rides.
+There is also a pleasant 1.5-km gravel pathway along the shore of the Fraser River, which is perfect for strolls and leisurely bike rides.
 There is also a pier, a Romer’s restaurant, community centre and residential buildings at various stages of completion.

 About the River District

 River District Vancouver is a modern and environmentally-friendly commercial and residential development.